 - Which headset has a better quality display?

 Compared to the Oculus Quest 2 vs Quest 1, you might not think that these two headsets are all that alike at first.
 However, the Quest 2 vs Rift S VR headsets can actually play and do most of the exact same things!
 Keep reading to find out why.

 How to Buy the Oculus Quest 2

-The Oculus Quest 2 was announced at the Facebook Connect keynote on September 16, 2020.
-It’s release date is on October 13th.
+The Oculus Quest 2 was released on October 13th, 2020 after being announced during the keynote speed at Facebook Connect.
 Below, you can buy the Quest 2 from Amazon and from the official Oculus Store.